Server configuration¶

 - This can be provided via a JSON or YAML config file at the location provided by the

-- Additional server configuration provided as environment variables, such as secrets like Flask's
+- Additional server configuration provided as environment variables, such as secrets like the Flask server's

-, API keys for external services (e.g., SMTP) and OAuth client credentials (for logging in via GitHub or ORCID).- These can be provided as environment variables or in a
+SECRET_KEY, API keys for external services (e.g., SMTPMAIL_PASSWORD) and OAuth client credentials (for logging in via GitHub or ORCID).
+These can be provided as either:- environment variables with the appropriate

 - Web app configuration, such as the URL of the relevant datalab API and branding (logo URLs, external homepage links).